pr4bh4sh/BCACourseProgrammingPrivate/e2e/.prompt/base-prompt.md

 ## Prompt to build the framework

 You are an expert Lead Mobile QA Architect.
 Design and generate a complete, production‑quality mobile automation framework for a React Native app using **WebdriverIO v8+, TypeScript, Appium, Allure reporting, and GitHub Actions CI**.
-The goal is a POC that still looks architecturally sound enough for a prduction grade.
+The goal is a POC that still looks architecturally sound enough for a prduction grade project.

 ### 1. Project and tooling